LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/using-sde-attributes-in-routing.md

 [Structured Data Entities](engagement-attributes-types-of-engagement-attributes.html) (SDEs) are for brands to report/include business, user, and context data in campaigns when conversations are initiated.
 SDEs provide a valuable way for brands to include additional context information to the conversation when the conversation is initiated.
 This type of context can then allow brands to provide more personalized conversational journeys for consumers.
 This topic describes how to use SDEs with Conversation Orchestrator routing.

-Some SDEs are directly available in the dynamic routing interface and can be used to create policies, but for others LivePerson functions need to be used.
+Some SDEs are directly available in the dynamic routing interface and can be used to create policies, but for others LivePerson Functions need to be used.

 ### Create policies using SDEs that are automatically available for routing